 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-The appellation is a few kilometers southwest of the area chablis and southeast of Auxerre in the northwest of the Yonne department in the French Burgundy, The former VDQS division "Sauvignon de Saint-Bris" was classified as AOC in 2003.
-Before the introduction of the Appellationsregelung the wines could be called from here as Chablis.
-The vineyards cover about 130 hectares of vineyards in the communities Chitry, Irancy, Quenne, Saint- Bris -le-Vineux and Lottes.
-The white wine is considered a novelty for Burgundy Sauvignon Blanc and Sauvignon Gris vinified.
-Wines out Pinot Noir or Chardonnay be considered Bourgogne Côtes d'Auxerre marketed.
+The appellation is located a few kilometers southwest of the area chablis and southeast of Auxerre in the northwest of the Yonne department in France Burgundy, The former VDQS division "Sauvignon de Saint-Bris" was classified as AOC in 2003.
+Before the appellation rule was introduced, the wines from here could be called Chablis.
+The vineyards cover around 130 hectares of vineyards in the municipalities of Chitry, Irancy, Quenne, Saint-Bris-le-Vineux and Lottes.
+The white wine is made as a novelty for Burgundy Sauvignon Blanc and Sauvignon gris vinified.
+Wines from Pinot Noir or Chardonnay are considered Bourgogne Cotes d'Auxerre marketed.
 Well-known producers are William Fèvre, Dom.
 Sainte-Claire and Dom.
 Sorin de France.